dkubeio/dkubex-examples/rag/ingestion/README.md

 # Ingestion Pipeline
-The data ingestion pipeline offers users the flexibility to incorporate their custom data seamlessly.
-Users can tailor the pipeline to their specific needs by selecting their preferred embedding model for generating embeddings and a vector store for storing the resulting vector database.
-Furthermore, the pipeline supports various data loaders, enabling users to customize the ingestion process according to their chosen data loader.
+Data ingestion is the first step of the RAG workflow.
+The ingestion pipeline loads and transforms raw data (including but not limited to TXT, PDF, HTML, etc) into embeddings and stores these embeddings in a vector database.
+The user can load data directly from a local directory within DKubeX or use one or more of the data loaders available to load data from external sources such as Websites, Cloud Storage Drives or Databases.
+The user can also tweak various parameters relating to transformation and ingestion including choosing a different chunking strategy, embeddings model, vector store etc to achieve the best results for their specific use case.

 ## Pipeline Description:

 - **Token Text Splitter(`splitter`):**

   The TokenTextSplitter divides the input text into smaller chunks based on tokens.
-Users can adjust the chunk size and overlap to suit their needs.
+Users can adjust the chunk size and chunk overlap to suit their use case.

   - **Class:** `TokenTextSplitter`
   - **Parameters:**